 Add mustard and seasoning.
 Use your hand to spread the mustard all over the top of the turkey, covering every bit with a generous amount.
 Then add the seasonings, sprinkling all over the mustard.
 The raw turkey should be close to room temperature before cooking, for best results.

 Light a grill/smoker.
 Preheat a grill or smoker to about 250 degrees for indirect cooking.
 Add smoked chips and then place turkey on grill.

 Smoke the turkey.
-Smoke turkey until a digital meat thermometer reaches about 160 degrees in the breast and 180 degrees in the thigh.
+Smoke the turkey until an intant-read meat thermometer reaches about 160 degrees in the thickest part of the breast and 180 degrees in the thigh.
 This will take about four hours.
 Make sure the turkey leg moves easily and it’s completely cooked.
 Test the internal temperature of both the white and dark meat.

 Let the turkey rest.
 Remove the turkey and let it rest for about 20 minutes before slicing.
-The goal is the keep the juices IN the bird so resting it is vitally important.
+The goal is to keep the juices IN the bird so resting it is vitally important.

 Slice turkey.
-Transfer the turkey to a large cutting board and use a sharp knife to carefully slice the turkey, keeping the skin in tact.
+Transfer the turkey to a large cutting board and use a sharp knife to carefully slice the entire turkey, keeping the skin intact.

 Other Delicious Side Dishes: